korzan-og/quickstart-streaming-agents/README.md

 - Ensure you select **us-east-1** as your regions.

-* When script fails deployment continue with Lab 1.
+* When script completes the deployment, continue with Lab 1.

 ## Cleanup